Beavis and Butt-Head: 2011: Eighth season

 The episodes debuted in the United States and Canada on October 27, 2011; further, its premiere was a ratings hit, with an audience of 3.3 million total viewers.
 This number eventually dwindled to 900,000 by the season's end, mainly due to its challenging time slot pitted against regular prime time shows on other networks.
 As part of a promotional campaign, cinemas screening Jackass 3D opened the feature film with a 3-D Beavis and Butt-Head short subject.
 The revival encompassed 24 episodes (12 half-hour programs), but only lasted one season.
-In a later interview, Judge confirmed "Things didn’t quite click.
+In a later interview, Judge confirmed "Things didn't quite click.
 There were a lot of problems on the animation side of things, trying to get it to look right.
-I don’t know if that played into it.
+I don't know if that played into it.
 But it actually did pretty well — the ratings were good.
-MTV just didn’t want to do anymore."
+MTV just didn't want to do any more."
 The network's demographic had also shifted to include more female viewers, complicating the show's appeal.
 In an interview with Howard Stern in 2014, Judge mentioned that while the show's ratings were high, meeting this key demographic was a factor in its cancellation.
 He also said that MTV was close to selling it to another network, but it became "lost in deal stuff".
 Judge remained outwardly open to producing more shows, suggesting in 2014 that there was a chance of pitching Beavis and Butt-Head to another network.
 Conflicting with the actual season number, MTV incorrectly refers to this season as "Season 9", even though it is technically the eighth season.
 Later reruns of this iteration of the program were broadcast on MTV Classic in the mid-2010s.